cowboy mounted shooting association

 7. After the match is concluded the announcer should notify all contestants when and where the awards are being presented.

-8. Your final responsibility as Match Director will be to insure that the results get turned in to CMSA within 48 hours after the completion of the match.
+8. Your final responsibility as Match Director will be to ensure that the results get turned in to CMSA within 48 hours after the completion of the match.